-Russian budget deficit 88% of full year plan by February, on course to miss MinFin’s 2% of GDP target
+Russian budget deficit 88% of full-year plan by February, on course to miss MinFin’s 2% of GDP target

 But in order to meet the planned RUB29.1 trillion of spending in the remaining ten months it will be necessary to spend an average of RUB415bn less than last year, and such a reduction in spending is unlikely, analysts say.

-“The spending plan has already grown by RUB0.5 trillions, according to current data, and will grow by another RUB0.5 trillion due to last year’s “leading expenses” in December,” writes Solid Numbers.
+“The spending plan has already grown by RUB0.5 trillion, according to current data, and will grow by another RUB0.5 trillion due to last year’s “leading expenses” in December,” writes Solid Numbers.

 On this basis, VTB Capital predicts a total deficit of 3% of GDP at the end of the year.

-Isakov's calculations in February gave a projected deficit of RUB6.9 trillions by the end of the year, or about 4.5% of GDP.
+Isakov's calculations in February gave a projected deficit of RUB6.9 trillion by the end of the year, or about 4.5% of GDP.

 The reduction in oil and gas revenues is attributed to a decline in Urals oil prices and a reduction in gas exports.
-According to the International Energy Agency (IEA), Russia's revenues from oil and gas exports fell by almost 40% in January.
+According to the International Energy Agency (IEA), Russia's revenues from oil and gas exports slid by almost 40% in January.
 At the same time, production and exports are at their highest levels since the beginning of the war.
 According to the IEA, as well as the Finnish Institute for Emerging Economies, this indicates the effectiveness of oil sanctions.

-In February, the budget received RUB521bns from the sale of oil and gas.
+In February, the budget received RUB521bn from the sale of oil and gas.
 The mineral extraction tax from gas increased due to one-time payments by Gazprom.

 In April, due to the quarterly payment of AIT, oil and gas revenues will increase markedly.
-But at the current level of income for the year, they will not exceed RUB6 trillions, while the planned level of oil and gas revenues was supposed to be RUB8 trillion, according to MMI analysts.
-According to the Ministry of Finance, in March the budget will receive less than RUB132.1bns of oil and gas revenues.
+But at the current level of income for the year, they will not exceed RUB6 trillion, while the planned level of oil and gas revenues was supposed to be RUB8 trillion, according to MMI analysts.
+According to the Ministry of Finance, in March the budget will receive less than RUB132.1bn in oil and gas revenues.

-The Russian authorities have several ways to fill the budget deficit, including the sale of reserves from the National Wealth Fund (NWF), which holds RUB6.6 trillion as of January.
+The Russian authorities have several ways to fill the budget deficit, including the sale of reserves from the National Wealth Fund (NWF), which held RUB6.6 trillion as of January.

 The authorities intend to partially make up for the budget deficit through additional taxes on businesses.

-First, the government demanded that large companies make a one-time payment of 200–250bns to the budget.
-And this is on top of the recalculation of taxes for 2022 launched in December, which could cost the entire economy another RUB1.8 trillions.
+First, the government demanded that large companies make a one-time payment of RUB200–250bn to the budget.
+And this is on top of the recalculation of taxes for 2022 launched in December, which could cost the entire economy another RUB1.8 trillion.

 Secondly, the authorities plan to solve the problem of lost revenues from oil and gas in the near future by changing the rules for calculating the mineral extraction tax.